learn-co-curriculum/phase-0-bash-navigation/README.md

 ## Introduction

-Using the CLI (command line interface) might seem like a big challenge to first- time users who are afraid of making mistakes that could impact their computers or files.
+Using the CLI (command line interface) might seem like a big challenge to first-time users who are afraid of making mistakes that could break their computers or ruin their files.
 Fear not!
 We'll step you through it.

-The command-line interfaces, or "shells", used on OSX and Linux and the "Windows Subsystem for Linux" or "WSL," is called `bash`.We'll document how to use the `bash` CLI in this module.
+The command-line interfaces, or "shells", used on OSX and Linux and the "Windows Subsystem for Linux" or "WSL," is called `bash`.
+We'll document how to use the `bash` CLI in this module.

 ## Demonstrate How to Navigate With `bash`